liufengyun/roles/README.md

 First, create your Role model and migration file using this generator:

 ```
-  rails g rolify:role Role User
+  rails g roles:role Role User
 ```

 Role and User classes are the default.
 You can specify any Role class name you want.
 This is completly a new file so any name can do the job.
-For the User class name, you would probably use the one provided by your authentication solution. rolify just adds some class methods in an existing User class.
+For the User class name, you would probably use the one provided by your authentication solution.
+Roles just adds some class methods in an existing User class.

 ### 2. Run the migration